 Finally, I would advise against use as a medicinal in countries where it is non native.
 It is probable there is contamination with pesticides in the role of control.

 French common name: Tilleul

 So is it a linden blossom or lime flower tree?
 Both names appear to be used interchangeably.
 One thing for certain it is not a citrus tree and bears no edible lime-like fruit.
 It is however a very beautiful tree and definitely one of my favourites.

 Scientifically there are several species.
 The small-leaved lime, Tilia cordata, grows up to a height of 30m.
 Tilia platyphyllos, or large-leaved lime, grows up to a height of 40m.
-Both Tilia x vulgaris and Tilia x europaea are found as scientific names for the common lime.
+Tilia x vulgaris and Tilia x europaea are both applied as scientific names for common lime.
 The common lime is a naturally occurring hybrid between the small and large-leaved lime.
 All the above are used interchangeably medicinally.